How to Prepare For Your First Meeting With An Attorney

 Is this someone I can trust?

 Family cases tend to be very personal in nature.
 Choose a family law attorney with whom you will feel comfortable talking about sensitive issues.
 Its important to feel feel entirely confident they are representing your best interest.
-You could have consulted with the best attorney in the world, but if you feel you can’t trust one another and work together, it will be a constant struggle.
+You might consult with the best attorney in the world, but if you feel you can’t trust one another, it will be a constant struggle to work together.
 When a wrong choice is made, it is not uncommon for the client to change counsel, which causes delays in the case and increased attorney fees.

 What can I expect from the attorney’s representation of my case?

 Regardless of the process you choose, individual results can never be guaranteed.
 Please understand that attorneys do not control outcomes and cannot simply make your problems go away.
 However, a qualified family law attorney should be able to educate you, provide you with options for resolution, and advise you of reasonable expectations and/or potential outcomes of your case.
 Be cautious of professionals who make empty promises or tell you what you want to hear, simply because that is what they think you want to hear.

 How will the attorney communicate with me?